Hari0077/Hotel-booking-System/README.md

-# Rentals
+# Hotel booking System

-It is a website where users can seek house for rents and owners can post their rooms
+It is a website where tourists can seek hotels for rents and hotels can post their availability.